indiana-university/copyright-notice-attacher/README.md

 ## Usage

-The `add-copyright.sh` shell script looks through the current directory for source files associated with the following languages:
+The `add-copyright.sh` shell script looks through the current directory and all subdirectories for source files associated with the following languages:

 - C
 - C++